Property Tax Lookup

 home occupation application

 is required with approval by the City’s Community Development Department prior to a business license being issued.
-No fee is required for this application.
+Contact the residential planner with the Community Development Department at (865) 425-3531 with any questions and to confirm the current fee.

 Renewal Business Licenses